 5) Getting online will make saving much easier.

-There is an array of online accounts that pay a decent rate of interest that will be much easier to operate than if you trudge down to your local branch or wait on the phone.
+There are quite a few online accounts that pay a halfway decent rate of interest.
+These will be much easier to operate than if you trudge down to your local branch or wait on the phone.
 This is particularly the case if you already operate your current account online

 6) Only invest your Isa allowance in equities if you’re serious about investing.
 But if you’re nervous, stick to cash just now.